 Annual Conference 2019

 The NASMA Annual Conference 2019 was held at the Renaissance Hotel in Manchester on Monday 24th and Tuesday 25th June 2019.
 The conference theme was 'It's Complicated!'.
 Thank you to everybody involved in helping to make this another hugely successful conference.
-As always, feedback will be taken on board and your comments will be reflected in future events.
-The conference workshop slides and other resources are available to NASMA members and can be found in the Members' Area of the website.
+As always, your feedback will be taken on board and your comments will be reflected in future events.
+The conference workshop slides, Evaluation Report and other resources are available to NASMA members and can be found in the Members' Area of the website.
 Photos from the Gala Dinner and Awards presentation will be posted here in due course, but in the meantime, the winners of our prestigious awards are listed below, along with the Judges' comments.
 Finally, thank you to everyone who bought a conference raffle ticket.
 As always, the money raised goes to a good cause and this year we are pleased to have donated £131 to the Samaritans - click here to view their thank you letter.